oliverroick/oliverroick.net/src/_posts/2021-08-14-leaflet-deflate-2-1-is-now-available.md

     <figcaption>Background tiles: © <a href="https://www.mapbox.com/feedback/">Mapbox</a>.
 Map data: © <a href="http://www.openstreetmap.org/copyright">OpenStreetMap</a> contributors.</figcaption>
 </figure>

-The <b>top polygon</b> collapses when one of the sides' length is bolow the threshold.
+The <b>top polygon</b> collapses when one of the sides' length is below the threshold.
 This is the default behaviour.
 With <code>greedyCollapse: false</code>, the <b>bottom polygon</b> collapses at a lower zoom level when both sides' length are below the threshold.

 ---